marioroy/mce-assets/README.md

 ## Many-Core Engine for Perl - Assets

 This is a place holder for images describing MCE.
-The images are placed here separately to not bloat other MCE-related repositories.
+The images are placed here separately to not bloat MCE-related source repositories.

 ### Copyright and Licensing